 Existing major public buildings with heritage character should be retained and well maintained, with renovations and additions compatible with the existing building's style.
+Percent Agree 82%/79% People's Ideas...

 - complete seismic upgrades of existing schools - replace portables with good additions - create a strong building identity for the Kerrisdale Community Centre and prominent entrance